ssid334/tractor-plow-controller/README.md

-This is sketch for controlling tractor plug.
+This is sketch for controlling tractor plow.